Fle3: Fle2 (1999–2001)

 In 2000 the Fle2 project got funding from the Nordic Council of Ministers NordUnet 2 program.
 The partners of the project were Media Lab in Helsinki, Department of Communication, Journalism and Computer Science of Roskilde University in Denmark, and Department of Psychology of the University of Helsinki.

 The new software was named Fle2 and released online for free downloading in April 2001.
 Fle2 was based on the design of Fle-Tools, but this time the software development and programming was carried-out in Media Lab Helsinki.
 The Fle2 was built on top of the BSCW - Basic Support for Cooperative Work software developed by the Fraunhofer Society in Germany.

 The tools of Fle2 were personal WebTops and Knowledge Building.
 Th Fle2 did not have Jam Session or Library tools of the earlier Fle-Tools.
-In the Fle2 WebTop there were two new features compared to the earlier Fle-Tools: (1) "yellow notes" made it possible to add notes to other people WebTops when visiting them, and (2) chat with whiteboard for chating and drawing with other users online.
+In the Fle2 WebTop there were two new features compared to the earlier Fle-Tools: (1) "yellow notes" made it possible to add notes to other people WebTops when visiting them, and (2) chat with whiteboard for chatting and drawing with other users online.